 Dan turned Doris onto her left side.
 He used the heel of his right hand to give her the five needed blows between her shoulder blades as best he could.
 There was no response from her.
 Dan rolled her onto her back, opened her mouth as far as he could and inserted his left forefinger.

-“Please forgive me if I hurt you.” he said trying to grab her tongue.
+“Please forgive me if I hurt you,” he said trying to grab her tongue.
 Her tongue was slippery and difficult to grasp.
-Thinking he had hold, Dan pinched two fingers together and pulled back.
+Thinking he had to hold it, Dan pinched two fingers together and pulled back.
 He had a small portion of her tongue but it slipped from his grip.
 Dan pushed his fingers deeper into Doris’s mouth pinched and pulled back.
 Success!
 Doris’s tongue fell into place.

 Dan quickly put his mouth to Doris’s and pinching her nose blew a breathed into her.
 He released and watched her chest just as he’d been taught.
 Doris’s chest rose and fell as Dan felt her breath against her right ear.
 Dan put his two right forefingers under the base of her jaw to detect any pulse.

 “One, two, three... !” he started counting, her chest caving under his pressure.
 Vicky watched earnestly at Dan’s attempt to save this unfortunate woman. “ ...
-Twenty nine, thirty!” he gave Doris another two breaths.
-“Come on Doris!”
-Dan yelled urging her to breath.
+Twenty-nine, thirty!” he gave Doris another two breaths, “Come on Doris!”
+Dan yelled urging her to breathe.
 He checked her pulse.
 He couldn’t tell if it was her pulse or hers on his fingertips.

 He did another round of chest compressions followed by another two breaths.
 Virtually out of breath himself, he heard a garbled gasp followed by Doris heaving, coughing and throwing up.
 He tilted her head away as she threw up again.

 “It may be gross but it means she has her gag reflex back,” Dan explained.